All Episodes

 Seems sort of terminal.

-Or when I'm already drawing mine, but if somebody else goes to draw theirs, they're going to be told I'm sorry this is already going to somebody?
+But if somebody is already drawing that money and they're an illegal, does that mean that when I go to draw mine, or when, because I'm already drawing mine, but if somebody else goes to draw theirs, they're going to be told, I'm sorry, this is already going to somebody?

 Correct.

-That's a that's a problem.
+That's a problem.

-Tony, I appreciate your bringing it up.
+Tony, I appreciate you bringing it up.

 I've been screaming about this for years, and we haven't gotten anybody's attention yet.

-Welcome back to the Rush Limbaugh program.
+Welcome back to the Russian Limbaugh Program.

-We're taking your calls at 1 800 282 2882, little Stevie Wonder there.
+We're taking your calls at 1-800-282-282.

-Uh recapping today's uh lesson plan class.
+All right, now, recapping today's lesson plan class.

-Well, now comes uh a new gallop poll.
+Well, now comes a new Gallup poll.

-Out today, George Bush at uh 33 percent.
+Out today, George Bush at 33%.

-Well it isn't, but it's close.
+Well, it isn't, but it's close.

 What they will not tell you is that Gallup also asked the same people they asked about the president, they asked about the Congress.

-The congressional approval rating is twenty-nine percent.
+The congressional approval rating is 29%.

-Interesting enough that all these institutions of our government are at record lows, by the way, of confidence of the American people.
+Interesting enough, that all these institutions of our government are at record lows, by the way, of confidence of the American people.

 Not something that either Democrats or Republicans can be proud of here.